GenericMappingTools/gmt/doc/rst/source/grdinfo.rst

-The output information contains the minimum/maximum values for *x*, *y*, and *z*, where the min/max of *z* occur, the *x*- and *y*-increments, and the number of *x* and *y* nodes, and [optionally] the mean, standard deviation, and/or the median, median absolute deviation of *z*, and number of nodes set to NaN.
+The output information contains the minimum/maximum values for *x*, *y*, and *z*, where the min/max of *z* occur, the *x*- and *y*-increments, and the number of *x* and *y* nodes, and [optionally] the mean, standard deviation, and/or the median, median absolute deviation of *z*, and/or the mode (LMS), LMS scale of *z*, and number of nodes set to NaN.
 We also report if the grid is pixel- or gridline-registered and if it is a Cartesian or Geographic data set (based on metadata in the file).